 I failed miserably as a photographer, wouldn’t you say?
 To make up for it, I chased up and down for buttercups, morning and day, singly and in field.
 Which was easy as they were all over the place.
 Were.
 Had been.
 It never did happen again, that magic moment.
 That’s because it was a magic moment.
 And like novelists, we photographers are in the business of either chronicling and showing, or manufacturing and sharing magic moments.
 So here’s some manufactured magic.

-— As always, click on a thumbnail to see the album, click on a photo in the album to see it larger.
-It may take a moment if you have slow speed internet like I do.
+— Loading the pics may take a moment if you have slow speed internet like I do.